 A dusty tourism information sign has been erected, waiting for eager eyes and historical enthusiast hearts, yet it still feels like it has only just been uncovered.
 It is said that thousands of people visit Dhayah Fort every year, but there was no crowd here scrambling for a view.

 The strategic location of this part of the Arabian Gulf was invaded and occupied many times over, including in more recent history by the Portuguese, Dutch and the British.
-Housing various ruins and remains of fortification, Ras Al Khaimah’s main structure is the small Dhayah Fort – built in the 16th Century and positioned in the northern part of the city, Rams between the mountain plateau and the coast.
+Housing various ruins and remains of fortification, Ras Al Khaimah’s historical centrepiece and main structure is the small Dhayah Fort – built in the 16th Century and positioned in the northern part of the city, Rams between the mountain plateau and the coast.

 It is fascinating for its all-round viewpoint as you peacefully stand and survey the mountains around you and the small towns scattered below you.
 Yet, it’s also an opportunity to see Ras Al Khaimah’s other side away from the relaxing resort element of its tourism.

 This fort, used many times over, was mostly destroyed during the British operation of the Battle of Ras Al Khaimah of 1809.
 It stands as a symbol of independence, by which the defeat of the British, and subsequent changes introduced by all the Sheiks, brought about the creation of the United Arab Emirates in 1971.

-Qasr Al Zabba or ‘Sheba’s Palace’ – The Oldest in the UAE
+Qasr Al Zabba or ‘Sheba’s Palace’ – The Oldest Palace in the UAE